-- (a) With unobstructed crossing pedestrians with a lateral speed component of not more than 5 km/h; - (b) In unambiguous situations (e.g. not multiple pedestrians); - (c) On flat, horizontal and dry roads; - (d) In maximum mass and mass in running order conditions; - (e) In situations where the anticipated impact point is displaced by not more than 0.2 m compared to the vehicle longitudinal centre plane; - (f) In ambient illumination conditions of at least 2000 Lux without direct blinding sunlight. - (g) In absence of weather conditions affecting the dynamic performance of the vehicle (e.g. no storm, not below 0° C) and - (h) In absence of extreme driving conditions (e.g. harsh cornering).
+- (a) With unobstructed crossing pedestrians with a lateral speed component of not more than 5 km/h; - (b) In unambiguous situations (e.g. not multiple pedestrians); - (c) On flat, horizontal and dry roads; - (d) In maximum mass and mass in running order conditions; - (e) In situations where the anticipated impact point is displaced by not more than 0.2 m compared to the vehicle longitudinal centre plane; - (f) In ambient illumination conditions of at least 2000 Lux without direct blinding of the sensors (e.g. direct blinding sunlight); - (g) In absence of weather conditions affecting the dynamic performance of the vehicle (e.g. no storm, not below $0^{\circ}C)$ and - (h) In absence of extreme highly dynamic driving conditions (e.g. harsh cornering or turning).